-The MonaLisa Touch Vaginal Laser is a revolutionary, non-surgical, “walk in, walk out” 20 minute treatment for vaginal revitalisation, vaginal tightening and loss of elasticity.
+The MonaLisa Touch Vaginal Laser is a revolutionary, non-surgical, “walk in, walk out” 20-minute treatment for vaginal revitalisation, vaginal tightening and loss of elasticity.
 The treatment is practically painless and requires no downtime – something that is likely very important for you.

 Most women are perfect candidates for this treatment as it also has an effect on skin revitalisation or rejuvenation by improving the skin’s elasticity and collagen levels.
-It can also help with moisture levels by stimulating renewal of the processes that diminish with age – so this is a great treatment for post-menopausal women!
+It can also help with moisture levels by stimulating the renewal of the processes that diminish with age – so this is a great treatment for post-menopausal women!

-Results may vary from patient to patient, although Dr Loretto Maxwell generally recommends three MonaLisa Touch sessions spaced a month apart with occasional maintenance treatments.
+Results may vary from patient to patient, although Dr Purdon generally recommends three MonaLisa Touch sessions spaced a month apart with occasional maintenance treatments.
 While the MonaLisa Touch is a fantastic option for many women, you may not be a candidate for the laser treatments and a traditional Labiaplasty may be your best choice.

 When is it time for surgery?
 How to know the right time for a Labiaplasty or MonaLisa Touch treatment?

 You may be one of the many women who choose to undergo a labiaplasty to alleviate your symptoms.
-Recovery times will vary from patient to patient, but usually takes approximately six weeks.
-Patients may begin to experience an improvement from their discomfort after about 10 days, again this will vary depending on the patient and their specific health condition.
+Recovery times will vary from patient to patient but usually takes approximately six weeks.
+Patients may begin to experience improvement from their discomfort after about 10 days, again this will vary depending on the patient and their specific health condition.

 When it comes time to selecting a surgeon it is important to do your research before finding a plastic surgery practice.
-You should always look for a Specialist Plastic Surgeon that is FRACS qualified and belongs to a professional medical organisations.
+You should always look for a Specialist Plastic Surgeon that is FRACS qualified and belongs to professional medical organisations.

-Dr. Rebecca Wyten, MBBS, FRACS (Plas), our female specialist plastic surgeon, is a talented Melbourne surgeon expert in a number of plastic surgery procedures including labiaplasty; her focus areas include aesthetic and reconstructive surgery for women.
+Dr Rebecca Wyten, MBBS, FRACS (Plas), our female specialist plastic surgeon, is a talented Melbourne surgeon expert in a number of plastic surgery procedures including labiaplasty; her focus areas include aesthetic and reconstructive surgery for women.